 George F. Baker Scholar

-The Bakers Scholars Program provides a select group of juniors and seniors in Georgetown College with a unique opportunity to connect their studies to the world of business.
+The Bakers Scholars Program provides a select group of juniors and seniors in Georgetown University College of Arts & Sciences with a unique opportunity to connect their studies to the world of business.

 - Katherine Mangialardi (COL ’16), Biology of Global Health major